 We currently apply judgment and estimates that may have a material effect on the eventual outcome of assets, liabilities, revenues and expenses for impairment of long-lived assets, inventory, goodwill, accruals, income taxes and fair value measurements.
-Our critical accounting policies and estimates are included in our Form 10-K, and any changes made during the first nine months of 2024, are disclosed in Note 2 to the Consolidated, Unaudited Financial Statements.
+Our critical accounting policies and estimates are included in our Form 10-K, and any material changes made during the first three months of 2025, are disclosed in Note 2 of the Notes to the Consolidated Unaudited Financial Statements included in this Quarterly Report on Form 10-Q.